MycroftAI/documentation/docs/skill-development/integration-testing/test-runner.md

 ### Manually running the Test Setup
-This step will happen automatically when you run the tests.
+The setup process will happen automatically when you run the tests.
 However if you want to trigger this independently, you can call the Python Module from within the Mycroft virtual environment.
 ```bash
 cd ~/mycroft-core
 source .venv/bin/activate